Artim-Industries/monject/README.md

 # Monject

 Monject is an Object Mapper for MongoDB, designed to simplify the interaction with MongoDB databases by providing an intuitive and Pythonic interface.
+Monject is primarly designed as an fastapi extension but can also be used without fastapi.

 ## Features